webgptorg/book/README.md

 -   **Retrieval-augmented generation** is a machine learning paradigm where a model generates text by retrieving relevant information from a large database of text.
 This approach combines the benefits of generative models and retrieval models.
 -   **Longtail** refers to non-common or rare events, items, or entities that are not well-represented in the training data of machine learning models.
 Longtail items are often challenging for models to predict accurately.

-_Note: This section is not complete dictionary, more list of general AI / LLM terms that has connection with Promptbook_
+_Note: This section is not a complete dictionary, more list of general AI / LLM terms that has connection with Promptbook_